On the multiplicity formula for discrete automorphic representations of disconnected tori: Multiplicity on the automorphic side

 \subsection{Preparation for multiplicity calculation}

-In this part, we lay the foundation for the calculation of multiplicity on the automorphic side.
-For this, we need to investigate the interaction between the restricted tensor products and taking inductions.
-As a result, we show the semisimplicity of $\mathcal{A}(\tilde{T}_{z})$ as a $\tilde{T}_{z}(\mathbb{A})$-module.
-We fix some $\chi \in H(T)$.
+In this section, we lay the foundation for the calculation of multiplicity on the automorphic side by investigating the interaction between restricted tensor products and induced representations.
+As a consequence, we show the semisimplicity of $\mathcal{A}(\tilde{T}_{z})$ as a $\tilde{T}_{z}(\mathbb{A})$-module.
+Throughout this part, we fix $\chi \in H(T)$.
 In other words, $\chi$ is a fixed Hecke character of $T(\mathbb{A})$ that is trivial on $A_{T}$.